-The capabilities of AI and the pace at which AI is being developed present considerable opportunities and challenges for employers and workers.
-If properly incorporated into the workplace, AI has the potential to improve the employee experience for all employees and expand opportunities for job candidates who may not otherwise be on the radar of hiring managers.
-For example, AI can be used to analyze the demographic composition of a workforce and compare that data across industries and regional statistics.
-These insights allow companies to detect any disparities across race, ethnicity, age, gender, disability, veteran status, and many other factors.
-Other AI tools may help companies identify additional qualified applicants for employment, better track employee attrition rates, and enhance employee feedback mechanisms which can improve retention, professional development and hiring processes.
+The capabilities of AI and the pace at which AI is being developed present considerable opportunities for employers and workers.
+If properly incorporated into the workplace, AI has the potential to improve the work experience for all employees and expand opportunities for job candidates who may not otherwise be on the radar of hiring managers.
+For example, there have been cases of AI being used to analyze the demographic composition of a workforce and compare that data with regional demographic data across industries.
+These insights allow companies to detect any workforce disparities across race, ethnicity, age, gender, disability, veteran status, and many other factors compared to the local market.
+Other AI tools may help companies better track employee attrition rates and enhance employee feedback mechanisms which can improve retention, professional development, and hiring processes.